Which Drive Is Displayed First In The Command Window

 7. Drive Letter Management: You can manually change drive letter assignments using Disk Management (diskmgmt.msc) or the diskpart command-line utility.
 This allows you to customize the drive letter assignments to your preference.

 8. Persistent Drive Letters: Windows attempts to assign the same drive letter to a removable device each time it's connected.
 This is based on the device's unique identifier.
-On the flip side, this isn't always guaranteed, especially if there are conflicts with other drive letters.
+Even so, this isn't always guaranteed, especially if there are conflicts with other drive letters.

 Practical Examples and Command Usage